Fundamental Interconnectedness

 sudo apt-get update

-The base architecture at this point should be i386
+The base architecture at this point should be i386, but you should

 them at this point.